mindsandthings/Obsidian_Repo/1. Projects/Marbela mystery/Marbela text.md

 c.
 Don't bring it up in front of the kid.
 Step aside and let Paisley look.

 d.
 Use the secret language they used as kids to say a and b.

+# "Paisley, we have to talk."

+Paisley jetted around Marbela, looking into the van.
+Marbela ducked back in front of her.
+"Paisley, we have to talk."

+"Ohhhhh," the manatee kid said, eyes wide.
+"Are you in trouble?"

+"No." They both said it at the same time, Paisley even more firmly than Marbela.

+Marbela looked at Paisley.
+Paisley looked at Marbela, then past her and down, toward the van's empty floor.

+"She's holding the parking tickets behind her back," the manatee kid said helpfully.

+Paisley whipped around to look at him, her bow sliding askew for the second time that day.
+Her gaze snapped back to Marbela.
+She did *not* look happy.
+"Okay, both of you, in the van."

+## How does Marbela respond?

+a.
+"Paisley, you can't kidnap us!
+That'll make it even worse!"

+b.
+"Paisley, he's six!
+He can't get in someone else's van without his parents' permission!"

+c.
+"Why should we get in the van?"

+d.
+"Paisley, I just want to *talk* to you."

+e.
+"Paisley, I'm trying to help."

+f.
+"Paisley, we're trying to help."